Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 # KUBERNETES
 Kubernetes is an orchestration framework for software containers.
-Kubernetes provides the tools you need to run and manage containerized applications in production and at scale as microservices.
+Kubernetes provides the tools you need to run and manage containerized app lications in production and at scale as microservices.
 Kubernetes is a set of APIs that you can use to deploy containers on a set of nodes called a cluster.
 Cluster have a control plane and a set of nodes (instances) that run containers.
 Kubernetes is a software layer that sits between your applications and your hardware infrastructure